djalbat/easy/README.md

 body.append(form); // what you want, the form element would become a child of the body element

-form.appendTo(body); // also what you would want, the form element becomes a child of the body element
+form.appendTo(body); // also what you want, the form element becomes a child of the body element
 ```

 Similarly for the prepend methods.